Democrat Party Racism -Part 1

 • 1984: Republicans elect Jim Koble of AZ, an openly gay member of Congress and the only openly gay Republican in the House.

-• 1985: Democrat Joe Biden used the “N” word 13 times Senate Hearing.
+• 1985: Democrat Joe Biden used the “N” word 13 times in Senate Hearing.
 Link

 • 1986: Republican lawmakers installed the Federal Holiday signed by President Ronald Reagan in 1983 to coincide with the birthday and to celebrate Dr. Martin Luther King Jr.